The 4 Pillars of Employee Engagement in the Workplace

 Employee engagement is a crucial aspect of any organisation’s success.
 Engaged employees are more productive, innovative, and loyal; they contribute significantly to the company’s bottom line.
 However, employee engagement is not a one-size-fits-all approach.
 It requires a systematic and strategic approach, consisting of four pillars, to create a culture of engagement within an organisation.

-In this article, we will discuss the four pillars of employee engagement and why they are essential for organisations to prioritise.
+In this article, we will discuss the four pillars of employee engagement, why they are essential for organisations to prioritise, and how to measure successful employee engagement.
 But before that, you must understand what exactly employee engagement is.
 Let’s find out below!

 What is Employee Engagement?